SmailLog-k/alephone-vita/README.md

 # Aleph One PS Vita

-This repository contains a PlayStation Vita port of the Aleph One engine, the open source continuation of Bungie's Marathon engine.
+This repository contains a native PlayStation Vita port of the Aleph One engine.
+Aleph One is the open-source continuation of Bungie's original Marathon engine.

-The goal of this fork is engine-only Vita support.
-Marathon game data is not included and should live in a separate repository or be installed by the user from a legally obtained copy.
+The goal of this fork is to provide a native PlayStation Vita port of the Aleph One engine.

 ## Current status

 Playable real-hardware prototype.

-- Marathon 1 is playable on real PS Vita hardware.
+- Marathon 1 is playable following HUD adaptations for improved performance and is currently undergoing active testing.
-- Marathon 2 starts and is in active compatibility testing.
+- Marathon 2 launches and is already playable.
+Active compatibility testing and bug fixing are in progress.
-- Software rendering is used; OpenGL/Lua HUD are disabled on Vita for performance.
+- Software rendering is used; OpenGL and Lua HUD are disabled on Vita for performance.
-- Fullscreen 960x544 output works.
+- Fullscreen 960×544 output is supported.
-- Performance target is 30 FPS.
-Current real-device testing is approximately 23-30 FPS depending on scene/HUD state.
+- Target performance is 30 FPS.
+Current testing on real PS Vita hardware shows approximately 23–30 FPS depending on the scene and HUD state.
-- Vita controls are mapped and playable.
+- PlayStation Vita controls are fully adapted and suitable for gameplay.
-- Classic scenario HUD rendering is being adapted for Vita.
-Marathon 1 HUD and Marathon 2 gameplay HUD are partially restored.
-- Networking and some desktop-only integrations are not part of the Vita target yet.
+- Networking and some desktop-only integrations are not currently part of the Vita target.
-- Known active issue: underwater/full-screen liquid effects can still reduce frame rate significantly on Vita.
+- Known issue: underwater/full-screen liquid effects can still significantly reduce frame rate on Vita.

-This is not a polished release.
-Treat it as an active porting branch for developers and testers.
+This is not yet a fully polished release.
+The project is currently under active development and testing.

 ## Controls